Spain: Catalans vote in test of separatist movement - WTMJ

 BARCELONA, Spain (AP) — The strength of the separatist movement in Spain’s northeastern Catalonia is being tested on Sunday as 5.3 million voters are called to cast ballots in a regional election held under tight restrictions to reduce the spread of the coronavirus.

-Salvador Illa, who was in charge of Spain’s coronavirus response as its health minister until last month, will lead the ticket of the Socialist Party of Prime Minister Pedro Sánchez.
+Salvador Illa, who was in charge of Spain’s coronavirus response as its health minister until last month, leads the ticket of the Socialist Party of Prime Minister Pedro Sánchez.
 Illa is hoping to end the hold pro-independence lawmakers have held in the regional parliament for the past decade.

 Polls, however, predict a tight race between the Socialists and the two leading pro-secession parties, the left-wing Republic Left of Catalonia and the center-right Together for Catalonia.